HealthUpdatedDecember 29, 2025

 Reach and empower your patient population with UpToDate Engage

-The UpToDate Engage® platform is a scalable, cost effective solution designed to enable providers to optimize their time and extend the conversation beyond the care setting to empower people to take an active role in their care.
+The UpToDate Engage® platform is a scalable, cost-effective solution designed to optimize provider time and empower patients to take an active role in their care as part of high-risk patient management.

 Learn more about UpToDate Engage